BCDevOps/fathom-openshift/README.md

 Fathom Analytics provides very simple website stats without tracking or storing personal data.
 If you require more comprehensive analytics, a Google Analytics alternative, where data ownership and privacy compliance are still a concern check out [Matomo Openshift](https://github.com/BCDevOps/matomo-openshift).

-This is a set of OpenShift configurations to set up an instance of the Fathom web analytics server.
+[fathom-openshift](https://github.com/BCDevOps/fathom-openshift) is a set of OpenShift configurations to set up an instance of the Fathom web analytics server.
 See: [Fathom](usefathom.com)

 ## Architecture
 The service is composed by the following components: